satyajitlion/PhysicsSimulations/README.md

 #### **Why This Project?**
 - Bridges theory (textbook equations) and computation.
 - Demonstrates physics + coding skills.
-- In terms of the future, create a 3D Visualization?
-Maybe, try to adapt for acoustic interference.
+- In terms of the future, could create a 3D Visualization for interference.
+Maybe, could try to adapt for acoustic interference as well.

 ![Double Slit](double_slit.gif)